 During the current monitoring period, sampling has been carried out in line with the methodology requirement.
 For year 1, 2, 3 default values for Solar Lighting Systems has been applied.
-For year 4, monitoring survey has been conducted during the third year to arrive at the value as per Option 2, para 5.1.3 of AMS III AR.
-Version 5.

 No ICS has been implemented until the end of the monitoring period.